Interventional radiology (IR) is a branch of clinical radiology utilizing minimally-invasive image-guided procedures to diagnose and treat diseases.

 Whilst in clinical radiology training you will generally have 2.5 years to decide which sub-speciality you want to do.
 This means that about half-way through your 3rd year of training you will usually get the chance to choose IR.
 Most people will not have to compete for IR training, but occasionaly this could be a competitive process depending on how many people in your year group want to do IR training.
 Most schemes will usually work hard to provide you with training at a nearby institution if they cannot train you at their own.

 There are many on a whole range of IR topics.
-As a start I would recommend:
+As a start we would recommend:

 A week in the life of an IR trainee